Understanding Network Protocols in 2025: A Comprehensive Guide

 Telnet (TN)

 Telnet (TN) is an important network protocol used to access remote host resources over the Internet or a TCP/IP computer network.
-It stands for Teletype Network and used to establish a remote connection using the telnet protocol.
+It stands for Teletype Network and is used to establish a remote connection using the telnet protocol.
 Telnet was established in 1969 and standardized as one of the first Internet standards by the Internet Engineering Task Force (IETF) for remote connection.

 Note:- Do not confuse the telnet application with the Telnet protocol.
-Telnet is an application layer protocol.
+Telnet is an application-layer protocol.

 File Transfer Protocol (FTP)

 Clients start conversations with servers requesting to download a file.
-Using FTP, a client can upload, download, delete, rename, move and copy files on a server.
-A user classically needs to log on to the FTP server, although some servers make some or all of their content available without login, also known as anonymous FTP.
+Using FTP, a client can upload, download, delete, rename, move, and copy files on a server.
+A user classically needs to log on to the FTP server, although some servers make some or all of their content available without a login, also known as anonymous FTP.

 SMTP